 In the history of the program, twice SSES has finished as high as No. 2 in the state.
 Led by two-time prep All-American Oui Nirapathpongporn, the Falcons were runners up in 1999 and Nirapathpongporn won the individual state title.
 The native of Thailand went on to a storied collegiate career at Duke University, winning the 2002 NCAA Individual Championship.
 Oui, who played six years on the LPGA Tour before retiring in 2011, also owns Duke career records for top-10 finishes (27), scores on 18 holes (65) and 72 holes (279).
 She is the only Duke player named first team NGCA All-America in each of her four years and was a member of ACC 50th Anniversary Golf Team.

 Led by future University of Michigan standout Chelsea Pezzola, the Falcons’ also placed second in the state in 2007.
 Five years later, SSES finished fourth with two-time team MVP and current UCLA star Yvonne Zheng leading the way.
-The program has produced a number of other accomplished collegiate players as well, including Boston College’s Cristina McQuiston and Florida’s Jeanne Cho, who went on to play in 36 LPGA events and coach at Duke University.
+The program has produced a number of other accomplished collegiate players as well.
+Perry Swenson starred at Texas and was ranked among the nation’s top amateurs in 2003 and 2004 before joining the LPGA Tour.